Find Grad Schools

 7 Yearly Graduations

 The 19th most popular school in the country for animal science majors who are seeking their master's degree is University of Georgia.
 Each year, around 39,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
 During the most recent year for which we have data, 7 people received their master's degree in animal science from UGA.
-Around 27% of these students were from an underrepresented racial-ethnic group, and 80% were women.
+About 86% of this group were women, and 14% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to animal science that offer master’s degrees.